en

 • Find tutor

-You’ve probably seen the phrase “greatly/highly appreciated” in written forms of communication.
+You’ve probably seen the phrases “greatly appreciated” or “highly appreciated” in written forms of communication.
+These two phrases mean almost the same thing—they express gratitude.
+However, there is a small difference between them.
 It can be a tricky expression for non-native speakers to grasp as it appears not to be complete on its own; it lacks some critical parts of speech that the rules of grammar tell us to make up a full sentence.
 In truth, it can be applied to multiple grammatical contexts and be correct in all of them.

 So how do we go about understanding it — and then using it?